Teaching Tolerance Award for

 - February 3, 2020: Each finalist submits a portfolio that includes:

 - one original lesson plan that demonstrates excellence in the award criteria;

 - a 250-word reflection on student work, including examples;

-Early spring 2018: Awardees and their principals are notified.
-Teaching Tolerance coordinates classroom interviews and filming.
+- Early spring 2020: Awardees and their principals are notified.
+Teaching Tolerance staff coordinates classroom interviews and filming.

-July 2018: Winners are publicly announced and honored at a celebration in Montgomery, Alabama.
+- October 2020: Winners are honored at a celebration in Montgomery, Alabama.